mrpetrocket/battle-reports-blog/_drafts/2023-08-23-vengeance.md

 They have no idea that my main force is behind them.
 I have them exactly where I want them.

 Probably: launch cruise missile salvo and hope for a speed decrease.
 Maybe lead the raiders in a circle so that Arzamas comes to us.
 Get into artillery range and let the Sevastopol show them the might of the Romani Empire.

+Arzamas is actually fairly far away at this point.
+Scout plane duels.
+After my initial victory before, I lose two planes but at least I keep an eye on what Arzamas is up to.
+I launch four missiles.
+One tracks my own plane and flies off into the desert.
+Two are shot down by PD.
+Only one hits.
+I didn't see any visible donuts on the enemy; those things blow huge holes but I don't know what mine did.
+Arzamas touches down for repairs.
+Arzamas detects me and sends out a message.
+CQ CQ unidentified ship bearing 190.
+That's right there is.
+Sevastopol looms over the city and Arzamas rises to meet us.
+Battle is joined.
+Vengeance is ours.
+Options now.
+We know that Soyuz and the unknown strike fleet will be coming to find us.
+Pick a fight with Soyuz now to keep them off of our backs?
+Or just press north to a repair base.
+Make sure to buy stuff at the current store.
+I just noticed N-labelled "missile carriers" to the north.
+Gulp.